Dr Asia Rashed, King’s College London

-Children are often given oral liquid medicines.
-However, evidence confirms that after training children are capable of swallowing tablets and capsules from a young age.
-Problems associated with use of liquid medicines include: short expiry date, unpleasant taste, measuring correct volume, inconvenient to store and carry, and cost (e.g. a bottle of warfarin liquid (100mL) costs £100; while a box of 28 tablets costs under £2).
+Whilst adults are usually given tablets or capsules, children are most often given oral liquid medicines.
+However there is evidence to show that children are capable of swallowing tablets and capsules, particularly if they are taught how to do it from a young age.
+Liquid medicines are not without their problems: short expiry, unpleasant taste, measuring the right volume of the medicine, inconvenient to store and carry, and cost (e.g. warfarin liquid bottle cost £100, 28 tablets below £2).
 Using a tablet or capsule can reduce these disadvantages.